Operational Efficiency

 • Tools with low adoption or overlapping functionality

-• Licenses paid for without meaningful use
+• Licenses paid without meaningful use

 • Systems that create work rather than reduce it